 Recent research also shows that the connection between our gut and immune system may play a role in a healthy sleep cycle.
 Our gut is home to 70-80% of our immune producing cells, making it our body’s largest site of immunological response and the release of cytokines.
 Interleukin-6 (IL-6) is a proinflammatory cytokine that is negatively connected to our sleep.
 When our gut is out of balance, concentrations of IL-6 may increase which studies suggest negatively affects our ability to fall and stay asleep.
 Probiotics are good bacteria that balance the gut to help immune response, keeping the IL-6 concentrations decreased, and our circadian rhythm in check.

-Each 8-ounce serving of kefir is a probiotic powerhouse that contains 12 live and active cultures (10 in Plantiful) and 25 to 30 billion beneficial CFU (Colony Forming Units) to help maintain a healthy and balanced gut.
+Each 8-ounce serving of kefir is a probiotic powerhouse that contains 12 live and active cultures and 25 to 30 billion beneficial CFU (Colony Forming Units) to help maintain a healthy and balanced gut.
 In addition, an 8-ounce serving of kefir is an excellent source of protein, vitamin D, riboflavin, calcium and phosphorus, and a good source of vitamin A, vitamin B12, potassium and selenium, nutrients needed for everyday health.

 Tips to Boost Probiotic Intake for a Good Night’s Sleep